 Nope.
 You pick up your VHF marine radio, communicate with nearby boats or Coast Guards, and send messages for immediate help.
 This will save your life like magic!
 This is the very reason most boats have a built-in VHF radio station, and those that don’t have the boaters carry a mobile one.

 In this piece, we will be looking at the ins and outs of a Very High-Frequency Marine Radio.
-Stay tuned!
+You also Know the 9 fundamental topic of VHF marind radio.

 VHF marine radio is an international radio communication among ships and vessels in the marine zone using high-frequency FM radio transmission.
 The frequency ranges from 156 to 174 MH.